johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: true
   commentary: |
     The first 30 seconds of this song are purely instrumental, which originally felt a bit excessive when you only get 3:00 to make an impression.
 Unfortunately, the first 30 seconds are more interesting than the other 2:30 in its entirety.
-They try shoving a beat in near the end of the track, but honestly, it's like trying to put lipstick on a pig in the dark blindfolded.
+They try shoving a beat in near the end of the track, but honestly, it’s like trying to put lipstick on a pig in the dark blindfolded.

 - country: "Malta"
   emoji: "🇲🇹"